aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.events/timeevent/inittimeevent/_index.md

 ---
 title: TimeEvent.InitTimeEvent
 second_title: Aspose.SVG for .NET API Reference
-description: TimeEvent method.
+description: TimeEvent InitTimeEvent method.
 The initTimeEvent method is used to initialize the value of a TimeEvent created through the DocumentEvent interface.
 This method may only be called before the TimeEvent has been dispatched via the dispatchEvent method though it may be called multiple times during that phase if necessary.
 If called multiple times the final invocation takes precedence
 type: docs
 weight: 30
 url: /net/aspose.svg.events/timeevent/inittimeevent/